Evan-Coleman/Navius/workspace_migration/roadmap/sub-process/build-failures-resolution.md

 - Created detailed error tracking table
 - Analyzed existing code to understand root causes of build failures
 - Developed a detailed implementation plan for fixing issues

+**May 30, 2025 (Afternoon):**
+- Fixed duplicate implementations of methods by removing standalone versions
+- Added proper `await` handling to several methods including `hash_get_all`, `set_length`, and `zset_add`
+- Fixed async/await handling in closures in `set_members` method that was causing linter errors
+- Updated `hash_get` method to properly use await on futures
+- Fixed `hash_get_many` method to properly handle async/await in field string processing
+- Fixed `hash_exists` method to use proper awaits and cloned values for closures
+- Implemented `set_add` method with proper Debug trait bounds and async/await handling
+- Fixed many parameter type constraints to include std::fmt::Debug
+- Created a "Failed Approaches" table to track unsuccessful solutions

 ## Important Notes